AdamSobieski/Narratology/README.md

 ## Computational Poetics

 In what cases does it make a sense for two or more interpretations to be simultaneously valid?

 Should `IInterpretation`, `IInterpreter<,>`, or another interface provide methods for combining multiple interpretations?
 Should the `CreateChild()` method on `IInterpreter<,>` be capable of receiving multiple interpretations?

+Should `IInterpretation` provide those ingredient interpretations which were combined to create it?

-In what cases could multiple interpretations be combined?
-In what cases would multiple interpretations be mutually exclusive?
+When can interpretations be combined?
+When are interpretations mutually exclusive?

 ## Working Memory and Telemetry